Qiskit-Partners/qiskit-runtime/qiskit_runtime/test_server/README.md

 Uploading programs to the test server is not supported via API, but it is possible to configure [new programs with minimal effort](#new-programs).

+## Quick setup

+The easiest way to run the test server is to build and run the Docker image in this repository.
+Thus, [install Docket](https://docs.docker.com/get-docker/) and run the following command to build the image:

+    docker build -t qiskitruntime:latest .

+And to run the Docker container:

+    docker run \
+      --rm -d --name qr-test-server \
+      --volume="$(pwd)"/qiskit_runtime:/qiskit-runtime/qiskit_runtime \
+      --volume="$(pwd)"/logs:/qiskit-runtime/logs \
+      -p 8000:8000 \
+      -e "NUM_WORKERS=4" \
+      qiskitruntime:latest \
+      bash start-test-server.sh

+The previous command mounts the `qiskit_runtime` and `logs` directories from the current repository to the container so any change you do in these directories will be reflected in the container.

+The previous configuration allows up to 4 programs to be run at the same time.
+If you want to change this number, you can use the `NUM_WORKERS` environment variable.
+For example, to run 8 programs simultaneously, you can use:

+    docker run \
+      --rm -d --name qr-test-server \
+      --volume="$(pwd)"/qiskit_runtime:/qiskit-runtime/qiskit_runtime \
+      --volume="$(pwd)"/logs:/qiskit-runtime/logs \
+      -p 8000:8000 \
+      -e "NUM_WORKERS=8" \
+      qiskitruntime:latest \
+      bash start-test-server.sh

+If you want to stop the container, you can run:

+    docker stop qr-test-server

 ## Installation

 The test server relies on Redis for the asynchrnous execution of programs.
 The